Solar power systems utilise a surprising number of components.

 What are Relay Modules in Solar Power Systems?

-- Battery Charging: Many solar power systems utilize solar batteries or portable power stations to store electricity charge for later use.
+- Battery Charging: Many solar power systems utilise solar batteries or portable power stations to store electricity charge for later use.
 In these systems, a relay module may connect and disconnect to protect the battery depending on its current charge level.
 This prevents overcharging and other potential battery damage.

 - Safety: Relay modules can perform as safety mechanisms in a solar power system.
 For instance, if overheating, overvoltage, or other issues are detected, the relay will disconnect the malfunctioning section of the system to prevent danger and damage.